 I came to the University of Birmingham English department in 1996, attracted by the lively community of English language researchers working here.
 I have long nurtured a secondary interest in law and the power of language in all kinds of legal proceedings, and this led me to complete the Graduate Diploma in Legal Studies in 2000.

-Since 2002 I have been editor of the Journal of Literary Semanticsand am currently President of the International Association for Literary Semantics.
+Since 2002 I have been editor of the Journal of Literary Semantics and am on the board of the International Association for Literary Semantics and current Chair of the Poetics and Linguistics Association.
 I am also quite involved in Integrational linguistics.